The hardware wallet market is growing as cryptocurrency grows.

 The screen lets you backup the recovery phrase without exposing it on a computer.
 It also allows you to review the addresses and amounts before confirming an outgoing transaction.

-All three devices have a screen.
+Both devices have a screen.

 The Ledger Nano X features the smallest and lowest resolution screen of the 3 hardware wallets.
 Of course, you don’t really need a very large screen to use a hardware wallet, but generally bigger is better.